 Polioviruses have 3 serotypes.
 Type 1 is the most paralytogenic and used to be the most common cause of epidemics.
 Humans are the only natural host.
 Infection is highly transmittable via direct contact.
 Asymptomatic and minor infections (abortive poliomyelitis) are more common than nonparalytic or paralytic infections by ≥ 60:1 and are the main source of spread.
 Extensive vaccination has almost eradicated the disease in developed countries.
 However, cases still occur in regions with incomplete immunization, such as sub-Saharan Africa and southern Asia.

-The virus enters the mouth via the fecal-oral route, then enters the lymphoid tissues of the GI tract.
+The virus enters via the fecal-oral or respiratory route, then enters the lymphoid tissues of the GI tract.
 A primary (minor) viremia follows with spread of virus to the reticuloendothelial system.
 Infection may be contained at this point, or the virus may further multiply and cause several days of secondary viremia, culminating in the development of symptoms and antibodies.

 In paralytic infections, poliovirus enters the CNS—whether via secondary viremia or via migration up peripheral nerves is unclear.
 Significant damage occurs in only the spinal cord and brain, particularly in the nerves controlling motor and autonomic function.
 Inflammation compounds the damage produced by primary viral invasion.
 Factors predisposing to serious neurologic damage include increasing age (throughout life), recent tonsillectomy or intramuscular injection, pregnancy, impairment of B-cell function, and physical exertion concurrent with onset of the CNS phase.

-Poliovirus is present in the throat and feces during incubation and, after symptom onset, persists 1 to 2 wk in the throat and ≥ 3 to 6 wk in feces; the fecal-oral route is the usual method of transmission.
+Poliovirus is present in the throat and feces during incubation and, after symptom onset, persists 1 to 2 wk in the throat and ≥ 3 to 6 wk in feces; the fecal-oral and respiratory routes are the usual method of transmission.

 Symptoms and Signs